IceQ1337/OverwatchChecker/README.md

 ## Why should I check if someone has an active Overwatch Case?
 Honestly?
 I dont know.
 I came across a miserable and private implementation of this idea and thought I could implement a better prototype that is suitable as an open-source proof of concept.

 However, on a large scale this could be very useful.
-You could check a current opponent to see if he is cheating or at least held for it.
+You could check a current opponent to see if he is cheating or at least being held for it.
 On the other - "evil" side you could have your own account monitored, for example to trade away valuable skins when the account gets into Overwatch.

 ## Requirements
 In order to use this bot, you need the following dependencies and tokens: